 An environmental impact report (EIR) must be prepared if a project is not exempt and there is substantial evidence that the project may have a significant effect on the environment.
 (Pub.
 Resources Code, § 21080, subd. (d).)
 If there is not substantial evidence that the project may have a significant effect on the environment, a negative declaration must be prepared.
 (Id., § 21080, subd. (c).)
-In situations where more than one public agency will carry out or approve a project, the agency with principal responsibility for carrying out or approving the project serves as the lead agency, and is responsible for preparing the EIR or negative declaration.
+In situations where more than one public agency will carry out or approve a project, the agency with principal responsibility for carrying out or approving the project serves as the lead agency, and is unless NMFS can demonstrate that the testimony bears directly on the validity of a specific factual statement, analysis, or determination contained in the FEIR."
+NMFS did not attempt to demonstrate to the State Water Board how testimony related to the steelhead recovery plan bears directly on the FEIR.
+Subsequently, NMFS's Final Southern California Steelhead Recovery Plan (Exhibit CT-130) was not admitted into evidence by the hearing officer.
+(See generally R.T., March 29, 2012, pp. 236:1 to 238:16.)

+responsible for preparing the EIR or negative declaration.
 (Cal.
 Code Regs., tit.
 14, § 15050, subd. (a).)